Metric-measure boundary and geodesic flow on Alexandrov spaces: Liouville measure and geodesics

 Using the definition of the Liouville measure $\mathcal M$ and Fubini's formula for the product measure $\mathcal H^{2\cdot n} =\mathcal H^n \otimes \mathcal H^n $ on $X\times X$ we obtain for any $\mathcal M$-measurable subset $S$ of $D^r$

 Due to \eqref{eq:compare}, the vanishing of the mm-boundary of $X$ implies

-Thus, up to terms of higher order, the map $E$ does not increase the measure of subsets, but the total mass of the image coincide with the total mass of the target.
-Thеrefore, $E$ is measure preserving up to terms of higher order.
-More precisely, combining the last two inequalities we obtain for every $\delta >0$ the existence of some $s>0$ with the following property.
+Thus, up to terms of order higher than $r^{n+1}$, the map $E$ does not increase the measure of subsets, but the total mass of the image coincide with the total mass of the target.
+Therefore, $E$ is measure preserving up to terms of order higher than $r^{n+1}$ on all subsets of $T^r Y$.
+More precisely, combining the last two formulas we obtain for every $\delta >0$ the existence of some $s>0$ with the following property.
 For all $0<r<s$ and all measurable subsets $S\subset D^r$ we have

 For any measurable subset $S\subset D^r \cap TK$ we now claim

 In order to prove \eqref{eq:finally}, let $S^+$ be the subset of all vectors $v\in S $ for which $\phi_1 (v)$ exists and is contained in $TX_{reg}$.
 For all $v\in S^+$, we have $-\phi _1 (v) \in D^r$ and, due to \eqref{eq:symm},